SilentCicero/react-dapp-boilerplate/README.md

     line!
   - *Catch problems:* AppVeyor and TravisCI setups included by default, so your tests get run automatically on Windows and Unix.
+  - *Ethereum integration:* Dapple, Chaithereum, Solium and other systems are fully integrated for contractual support and linting.

 There’s also a <a href="https://vimeo.com/168648012">fantastic video</a> on how to structure your React.js apps with scalability in mind.
 It provides rationale for the majority of boilerplate's design decisions.